puma/puma/README.md

 You can also find several configuration examples as part of the [test](https://github.com/puma/puma/tree/master/test/config) suite.

+For debugging purposes, you can set the environment variable `PUMA_LOG_CONFIG` with a value and the loaded configuration will be printed as part of the boot process.

 ### Thread Pool

 Puma uses a thread pool.
 You can set the minimum and maximum number of threads that are available in the pool with the `-t` (or `--threads`) flag: